HazenBabcock/cl-plplot/cl-plplot/README.txt

 The file src/examples/window-examples.lisp contains examples of how to use cl-plplot to generate different 2D plots.
-The file classes.txt tries to explain the organization of the various cl-plplot classes.

 cl-plplot-system: